Louis van Gaal wants to succeed David Moyes as Manchester United manager, Goal understands.

 Some figures in the United boardroom have reservations about the Dutchman’s management style and abrasive reputation.

 However, his outstanding CV, which features league titles in three countries, and long track record of success, coupled with his immediate availability, has impressed the Glazer family, who are leading the hunt for Moyes’ successor.

-The Scot was sacked by United on Tuesday morning and player-coach Ryan Giggs has been placed in caretaker charge of the club until the end of the season.
+As reported by Goal on Monday, the Scot was sacked by United on Tuesday morning and player-coach Ryan Giggs has been placed in caretaker charge of the club until the end of the season.

 Giggs’ lack of managerial experience is likely to count against him in the coming weeks as United prepare to make their second appointment in a year.